rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 See the [SQLite documentation](https://www.sqlite.org/isolation.html) for more details.

 ## Automatic Backups
-rqlite supports automatically backing up the underlying SQLite database to Cloud-hosted storage.
-The backup process can be configured to run periodically and uploads the entire SQLite database to the Cloud each time.
-It does compress the backup before uploading (using GZIP), and won't upload a backup if the SQLite database hasn't changed since the last upload took place.
-Finally, only the cluster Leader performs the upload.
+rqlite supports automatically backing up its data to Cloud-hosted storage.
+The backup process can be configured to run periodically, which will result in rqlite uploading a GZIP-compressed snapshot of its SQLite database to the Cloud.
+To save network traffic rqlite will not upload a backup if the SQLite database hasn't changed since the last upload took place, and only the cluster Leader performs the upload.

 Backups are controlled via a special configuration file, which is supplied to `rqlited` using the `-auto-backup` flag.
+In the event that you lose your rqlite cluster you can use the backup in the Cloud to [recover your rqlite system](https://rqlite.io/docs/guides/backup/#restoring-from-sqlite).

 ### Amazon S3
 To configure automatic backups to an [S3 bucket](https://aws.amazon.com/s3/), create a file with the following (example) contents and supply the file path to rqlite: